Stochastic Dominance Constrained Optimization with S-shaped Utilities: Poor-Performance-Region Algorithm and Neural Network: SSD Problem

 In the proof of \cite{WX2021}, the procedure of solving Problem \eqref{prob:main2} starts with a view of quantile formulation (\cite{HZ2011,XZ2016,X2016}).
 Specifically, we define

 Define

-In view of quantile formulation approach, we are going to change the optimization among the random variable $X$ to its quantile function $Q_X$.
+In view of the quantile formulation approach, we are going to reformulate the optimization over the random variable $X$ in terms of its quantile function $Q_X$.
 We can hence express the objective in SSD Problem \eqref{prob:main2} as $ \E[U(X)] = \int_{0}^{1} U(Q_X(s)) \d s. $ Based on the counter-monotonic dependence between the optimal solution $X$ and the pricing kernel $\rho$ (see \cite{HZ2011} and the proof of Theorem \ref{thm:FSD}), we can express the budget constraint as $ \E[\rho X] = \int_{0}^{1} Q_X (s) Q_\rho(1-s) \d s. $ According to \cite{FS2016}, SSD Problem \eqref{prob:main2} reads as an optimal quantile problem

 The next step of solving Problem \eqref{prob:main2} is a conversion from Problem \eqref{prob:SSD_qf} to

 If the optimal solution of the original problem satisfies the second constraint in Problem \eqref{prob:SSD}, then the optimal solution of Problem \eqref{prob:SSD} is the same as that of the original problem and it is considered as a trivial case.
 In the non-trivial case, for any $\lambda > 0$, $Q \in \Q$ and $w \in \W$, we let